Vijayabā Kollaya: Rebellion of Hapitigama

-Kingdom Divided
+Kingdom divided

 After pacifying the rebellion, a formal coronation took place and Bhuvanekabahu came to the throne as King Buvanekabahu VII.
-As advised by the chief minister Illangakon, the kingdom was divided into three parts.
-Youngest prince, Mayadunne, received Seethawaka, Denawaka and Four Korales as Kingdom of Sitawaka while Prince Rayigam Bandara received Raigama, Walallawiti and Pasyodun Korale (excluding the sea ports) as the Principality of Raigama.
-These were granted as fiefs by Royal sannas and they were given the titles as Kings while Bhuvanekabahu ruled the rest of the territory as emperor.
+As advised by the Chief Minister Illangakoon, the kingdom was divided into three parts.
+Youngest prince, Mayadunne, received Sitawaka, Denawaka and Four Korales as Kingdom of Sitawaka while Prince Rayigam Bandara received Raigama, Walallawiti and Pasyodun Korale (excluding the sea ports) as the Principality of Raigama.
+These were granted as fiefs by Royal sannas and they were given the titles as kings while Bhuvanekabahu VII ruled the rest of the territory as emperor.